 Progress for technologies aiming to help the blind ‘see’ are seriously taking off!
 Israeli start up ‘OrCam’ have created glasses to be worn by someone who is partially sighted or full blind in order to regain full independence and make day to day life a lot easier.

-The OrCam ‘MyEye’ glasses have a small camera on the side, which takes pictures of what is infront of you and discretely offers a description, and can even read small print text.
-The glasses even understand and describe products, money.
+The OrCam ‘MyEye’ glasses have a small camera on the side, which takes pictures of what is in front of you and discretely offers a description, and can even read small print text.
+The glasses even understand and describe products and money.
 More significantly recognise faces of those you teach it to remember, and tells you their name!

 A second product named ‘eSight3 glasses’ claim to actually help people with sight impairments to see, whereas the OrCam simple offers independence through glasses with convenient and incredible audio-description, but is slightly more discreet.
 The esight3 device is for people with ‘low-sight’ that are legally blind.